90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: True

-34. What famous Hollywood couple starred together in the movie “Mr. & Mrs. Smith”?
+34. Question: What famous Hollywood couple starred together in the movie “Mr. & Mrs. Smith”?

 Answer: Brad Pitt and Angelina Jolie